NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

     not apply to GCP or points constrained by a DEM.

 --tri-robust-threshold <double (default: 0.1)>
-    Use this robust threshold to attenuate large differences between initial and optimized triangulation points, after multiplying them by ``--tri-weight``.
-    It is suggested to not modify this option, and adjust instead ``--tri-weight``.
+    The robust threshold to attenuate large differences between initial and optimized triangulation points, after multiplying them by ``--tri-weight`` and dividing by GSD.
+This is less than ``--robust-threshold``, as the primary goal is to reduce pixel reprojection errors, even if that results in big differences in the triangulated points.
+It is suggested to not modify this value, and adjust instead ``--tri-weight``.

---heights-from-dem <string>
+--heights-from-dem <string (default: "")>
-    If the cameras have already been bundle-adjusted and aligned to a known DEM, in the triangulated points obtained from interest point matches replace their heights above datum with the ones from this DEM before optimizing them, and then constrain them via ``--heights-from-dem-weight`` and
+    Assuming the cameras have already been bundle-adjusted and aligned to a known DEM, in the triangulated points replace the heights with the ones from this DEM, and constrain those close to the DEM based on ``--heights-from-dem-uncertainty``.
+See :numref:`jitter_dem_constraint`.
-    ``--heights-from-dem-robust-threshold``.
-See :numref:`heights_from_dem`.

---heights-from-dem-weight <double (default: 0.5)>
+--heights-from-dem-uncertainty <double (default: 10.0)>
-    How much weight to give to keep the triangulated points close to the DEM if specified via ``--heights-from-dem``.
-This value should be about 0.1 to 0.5 divided by the image ground sample distance, as then it will convert the measurements from meters to pixels, which is consistent with the pixel reprojection error term.
+    The DEM uncertainty, in meters.
+A smaller value constrains more the triangulated points to the DEM specified via ``--heights-from-dem``.

---heights-from-dem-robust-threshold <double (default: 0.5)>
+--heights-from-dem-robust-threshold <double (default: 0.1)>
     The robust threshold to use keep the triangulated points close to the DEM if specified via ``--heights-from-dem``.
-This is applied after the point differences are multiplied by ``--heights-from-dem-weight``.
-It should help with attenuating
-    large height difference outliers.
-It is suggested to make this equal to ``--heights-from-dem-weight``.
+This is applied after the point differences are divided by ``--heights-from-dem-uncertainty``.
+It will attenuate large height difference outliers.
+It is suggested to not modify this value, and adjust instead ``--heights-from-dem-uncertainty``.

 --match-files-prefix <string (default: "")>
     Use the match files from this prefix.
 Matches are typically dense